hipertipo/hTools2/Docs/_md/about/conventions.md

 ### FTP connection

-hTools also includes a few functions to connect to a FTP server and upload files.
+hTools2 also includes a few functions to connect to a FTP server and upload files.
 This is specially handy for working with webfonts and live tests.

 The FTP connection settings (URL, login, password) are stored in the `hSettings` object, and can be edited with a special dialog.